dargaCode/dotFiles/README.md

 # Settings Dotfiles

-Using symbolic links in Bash, put my settings files in one folder and back them up to git.
+I put my settings files in one folder so I can track them in source control.

 This is useful for sharing between personal and work machines.

-The command for creating a symlink is:
+Requires creating a symlink between the original dotfile and the source-controlled version:

+`ln -s ~/.bash_profile ~/dotfiles/bash-profile`
-`ln -s /path/to/original /path/to/link`
+`ln -s ~/.gitconfig ~/dotfiles/git-config`